 I'll be the rock you lean on

-Just take my hand, together we can do it
+Just take my hand, together we can

 I'm gonna love you through it